2010–11 UCLA Bruins men's basketball team: Honors

 Malcolm Lee, Tyler Honeycutt, and Reeves Nelson were named to the All-Pac-10 first team.
 The three selection were the most of any team in the Pac-10 Conference.
-It's the first time the Bruins have had that many first-team selections since Toby Bailey, Jelani McCoy and Charles O'Bannon were picked in 1997.
+This was the first time the Bruins had had that many first-team selections since Toby Bailey, Jelani McCoy and Charles O'Bannon were picked in 1997.

 Lee was also selected to the Pac-10 All-Defensive team, while Joshua Smith was named to the Pac-10 All-Freshmen team.